Customization APIs

 Saved Filter Update

-This PUT method updates a saved custom filter, identified by ID, with new values for one or more of that filter's fields.
+The Saved Filter Update PUT method modifies a saved custom filter, identified by its ID, by updating one or more of its field values.

 HTTP Request